Estriol (E3)

 E3 is available only as a compounded bioidentical hormone medication.
 Bioidentical hormones have the exact chemical and molecular structure and function as hormones made in the human body.
 Bioidentical estriol is derived from plant sources.

-Who May Benefit From Estriol Replacement?
+Who May Benefit From Estradiol Replacement?

-Estriol supplementation may be a beneficial treatment for:
+Estradiol supplementation may be a beneficial treatment for:

 Some of the symptoms that may respond to estriol treatment include hot flashes, night sweats, insomnia, skin issues, vaginal atrophy, and frequent urinary tract infections.